-Within a collaborative self-management model, she works with clients to achieve treatment goals they have set for themselves.
-Clients become more knowledgeable about the factors that contribute to their difficulties i.e. unhelpful attitudes, thoughts, communication styles, and coping behaviours, and then learn new skills and strategies using evidence-based treatment principles to learn new, more helpful ways of being in the world.
-By identifying and building on their personal strengths, clients are able to create lasting, positive changes in their lives.
+Within a collaborative self-management model, she works with clients to achieve treatment goals they have set.
+Clients come to understand the factors that contribute to their difficulties (i.e. unhelpful attitudes, thoughts, communication styles, and coping behaviours) and then learn new skills and strategies to develop more helpful ways of being in the world.
+By identifying and building on their personal strengths and values, clients are able to create lasting, positive changes in their lives.

-Dr. Howson trained at UBC Hospital’s Anxiety Disorders Unit and Health Psychology Clinic, and has worked in a number of inpatient and outpatient hospital settings in the lower mainland over the past 19 years.
-She has been with Changeways Clinic since it opened in 2003, and also works part-time at St. Paul’s Hospital’s Heart Centre on the Transplant Team.
+Dr. Howson trained at UBC Hospital’s Anxiety Disorders Unit and Health Psychology Clinic, and has worked in a variety of inpatient and outpatient hospital settings in the lower mainland over the past 22 years.
+She has been with Changeways Clinic since it opened in 2003, and recently retired from St. Paul’s Hospital’s Heart Transplant Team.

 Professional affiliations include registration with the College of Psychologists of BC (#1539), BCPA, and CPA.
 She's also a founding member of the CACBT (Canadian Association for Cognitive and Behavioural Therapies), and a Clinical Instructor with the Department of Psychiatry at the UBC Faculty of Medicine.

-For that ever important work-life balance, she enjoys book clubs, films, hiking, yoga, mindfulness practice, nature, and playing the ukulele!
+For that ever important work-life balance, she enjoys film, book clubs, hiking, yoga, mindfulness practice, nature, and playing the ukulele!